zjunlp/OneKE/README.md

   | ***Reflection Agent***|
   | No Reflection| Directly return the extraction results. |
   | Case Reflection  | Use the self-consistency approach, and if inconsistencies appear, reflect on the original answer by retrieving similar bad cases from the knowledge base. |

 ## 🛠️Installation
-OneKE supports both manual and docker image environment configuration, you can choose the appropriate way to build.
+OneKE supports both manual and docker image environment configuration, choose your preferred method to build.
 ### Manual Environment Configuration
+Conda virtual environments offer a light and flexible setup.
 ```bash
 git clone https://github.com/zjunlp/OneKE.git
 cd OneKE